• Skip to primary navigation

 Glazed Hibiscus Shortbread Cookie dough log

-Gather your dough together into a basic rectangular log shape, then wrap it in parchment paper or wax paper and start rolling to smooth out the edges and create a round log shape.
+Gather the dough into a general log shape, then rolling it on parchment paper to round off the edges and form a tube.

 Shaping Glazed Hibiscus Shortbread Cookies